abhi270595/NLP_Project/README.md

 ## How to Run this Program
 1. Clone the directory by the command ---> git clone https://github.com/kmvicky/NLP_Project
+2. Change your directory to NLP_Project ---> cd NLP_Project
-2. Then run this command on the terminal ---> make
+3. Then run this command on the terminal ---> make

 Accuracy of Multinomial Naive Bayes Model = 84.3%